ageslome/ageslome/README.md

 Let there be war!
 Prime Directive is in effect.
 Warmaster Agecus.
 coinbase command center : nra codex : ark - spark : deck of agecus.
 The great war.
+The evolutionary algorithmic purity permeates from soul to all manifestations to infinity.

 <!---
 ageslome/ageslome is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.